 Dual side compression straps squish down a partial load and have buckles for easily attaching items like trekking poles and ice tools (the pack has loops for them).
 The voluminous, zippered, front kangaroo pocket extends nearly the full depth and width of the pack body, big enough for a wet rainfly, with room to spare.
 The extendable and removable lid has a zippered top pocket that’s roomier than found in many packs of this size—you’ll get sunglasses case, gloves, hat, sunblock, headlamp, and plenty more in there—and another zippered pocket on the bottom.
 Two side pockets each hold a liter bottle, and the two stretch-mesh hipbelt pockets swallow a few energy bars each.

 The Bora packs use a combination of highly durable 420-denier and 630-denier fabrics—no worries about tears or abrasions from any use—and waterproof AC² fabric on the lid, front, and upper side panels, which easily repelled light rain in the North Cascades.

 The Bora AR packs come in men’s 50-liter and 63-liter and women’s 49-liter and 61-liter versions.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

-BUY IT NOW You can support my work on this blog by clicking either of these links to buy a men’s Arc’teryx Bora AR 63 or AR 50 or women’s Bora AR 61 or AR 49 backpack at moosejaw.com, arcteryx.com, or rei.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to buy a men’s Arc’teryx Bora AR 63 or AR 50 or women’s Bora AR 61 or AR 49 backpack at backcountry.com or rei.com.